morsapaes/mz-abandoned-cart-demo/README.md

 docker-compose build
 ```

-Finally start all of the services:
+Finally, start all of the services:

 ```
 docker-compose up -d